chuckth3truck/Startup/README.md

     * their question and the subect of the question
     * how many people are in the queue
     * How many people have been helped
+* ability for helpee to see their postion in the queue
 * the amount fo people that have been helped wil be persistantly stores
 * ability for helpers to accepts or decline questions